benhhopkins/benhhopkins.github.io/pages/ten2y2k/ten2y2k.md

 </div>
 </div>

 I adapted some code from my [Dropchute](../dropchute/) project for collision interactions, enemy hitstop, and character control.
-While enemy behavior simple (just moving directly to the player or to a point), it was a priority to make large numbers of enemies move smoothly across the map.
+While enemy behavior is simple (just moving directly to the player or to a point), it was a priority to make large numbers of enemies move smoothly across the map.
 I used the [RVO2](https://gamma.cs.unc.edu/RVO2/) library which simulates collision avoidance for large numbers of agents.
 This is more performant than using Unity physics, and creates a better flowing movement of enemy agents, even when they want to move in opposing directions.

 [Words](https://aguynamededward.itch.io/) helped out with enemy design, with ideas for intimidating monoliths that block aerial movement and hornet-type enemies that are very quick but periodically have to rest briefly.
-In addition to the slow virus hordes, I created a bunch of levelled variations of these enemies that could be used in increasingly difficult attack waves.
+In addition to the slow virus hordes, I created a bunch of leveled variations of these enemies that could be used in increasingly difficult attack waves.

 The most interesting part of the game design for me was around designing the weapons and how they would interact with upgrades.